 Guides: This button toggles your page guides on and off.
 This guides highlight the different margin areas and the page content area, so that you can see how everything lines up.

 Grid: This toggles on and off your baseline grid, which is determined by your line-height setting in the General Page Design menu.
 When you turn this on, you’ll see a grid of horizontal lines on all your pages, so that you can adjust your text margins and padding as needed to ensure it all lines up with the baseline grid.
-See “” for more info.
+See “Working with the Baseline Grid” for more info.

 Below your view options, you’ll see the current page count for your book, and the Run Layout button.
 The Run Layout button will become your best “frenemy” as you use the app, and is how you reflow your content through your pages after you update the design.